colakaist/academic-kickstart2/content/project/soft_matter_physics/pe_pa/index.md

 ---

-Polyelectrolytes (PEs) refer to polymers containing ionizable groups that are either positively or negatively charged, whereas polyampholytes (PAs) are polymers with charged groups encompassing both positive and negative charges.
-The investigation of PEs and PAs adhering to charged chains and surfaces has been a subject of comprehensive research over an extended period due to its significance in fields such as biology, materials science, and soft matter exploration.
+Polyelectrolytes (PEs) are polymers that contain ionizable groups with either positive or negative charges, while polyampholytes (PAs) are polymers with charged groups that include both positive and negative charges.
+The study of PEs and PAs interacting with charged chains and surfaces has been extensively researched due to its relevance in fields such as biology, materials science, and soft matter.

-The arrangement of PE-PA complexes is contingent upon the distribution of charges along the PA chain, and the stabilization of the resulting compounds primarily results from the electrostatic attraction between opposing charges.
-Empirical observations have established that the driving force behind entropy arises from the reorganization of water molecules surrounding the polymer chains during the process of complexation.
+The arrangement of PE-PA complexes depends on the charge distribution along the PA chain, with the stabilization of the complexes primarily driven by electrostatic attraction between opposing charges.
+Empirical studies have shown that the driving force for entropy comes from the reorganization of water molecules surrounding the polymer chains during complexation.

-Computer simulations, notably molecular dynamics (MD) simulations, offer a means to quantify the impact of charge sequence on chain configuration and properties of solutions.
-Our objective is to employ MD simulations in order to delve into the influence of salt concentrations and the charge distribution along PA chains on the development of PE-PA complexes.
+Computer simulations, particularly molecular dynamics (MD) simulations, provide a valuable tool for quantifying the effects of charge sequence on chain configuration and solution properties.
+Our goal is to use MD simulations to investigate how salt concentrations and charge distribution along PA chains influence the formation of PE-PA complexes.